 Growing up in South Africa, my mum had 2 children's clothing businesses that she had started from scratch.
 I remember drawing the logo for the first one at the age of 7, and designing clothes for the second one when I was about 10.
 Both businesses were very successful, but it all came to an abrupt stop when we immigrated to Australia in 2006.
 Fast forward 11 years, and here we are!
 Only this time I'm a partner in the business with my mum, and the internet is allowing us to reach people worldwide.

 Finding an ethical, unique place to source our fabrics was literally the first thing we did.
-The designs we've chosen for our range are each done by an independent artist from somewhere around the world, while the printing of the fabric is done using water-based pigment inks and dyes, with very little waste - eco-friendly, biodegradable and safe for babies.
+The designs we choose for our range are each done by an independent artist from somewhere around the world, while the printing of the fabric is done using water-based pigment inks and dyes, with very little waste - eco-friendly, biodegradable and safe for babies.

 We have also sourced combinations of hemp, bamboo and organic cotton.
 These fabrics have low environmental impact; hemp being one of the most ecologically friendly fabrics, and bamboo being soft, and naturally anti-bacterial, meaning there is no need for pesticides when it is being grown.